ListerLab/HOME/README.md

 ```
  -t --type 	        Type of DMRs (CG /CHH/CHG/CHN/CNN)

- -i --samplefilepath Sample file containing sample names and sample path; the file should be tab seperated
+ -i --samplefilepath Sample file containing sample names and sample paths for each replicate (TAB sep); each sample info should be in different rows

  -o --outputpath 	  Path to the output directory
 ```